Cars Brands that start with B

 Brewster & Co Logo

-American James Brewster in 1804 became an apprentice to Charles Chapman, a carriage builder, opening his carriage workshop in 1810, the Brewster Carriage Co.
-The brand has been in the American carmaker market for 130 years.
-Starting in New Haven, Connecticut, opened a gym in New York City in 1827.
+American James Brewster became an apprentice to Charles Chapman, a carriage builder, in 1804, and in 1810, he opened his carriage workshop, Brewster Carriage Co.
+The brand has been in the American carriage builder market for 130 years.
+Starting in New Haven, Connecticut, it opened a workshop in New York City in 1827.
 The first body from the brand “tried on” an electric car in 1896.
 The next car on the Delaunay-Belleville chassis appeared in 1905.
 From 1915 to 1925, a line of luxury cars was produced.
-In 1935, a line of luxury bodies for the Ford V8 chassis was released.
-Bankruptcy happened in 1937.
+In 1935, a line of luxury bodies was produced for the Ford V8 chassis.
+Bankruptcy occurred in 1937.

 Bricklin